Fake or Fortune?: Development

-Fake or Fortune? was created by Philip Mould and his producer Simon Shaw.
-It was inspired by Mould's 2009 book Sleuth, after which the programme was originally to be entitled.
-According to Mould, Shaw suggested the format after a fisherman brought in a water colour painting he had found near a rubbish tip to BBC's Antiques Roadshow where Mould identified it as a genuine Homer valued at £30,000 (Note: The full story surrounding the painting, now known as Children Under a Palm, was detailed in the second episode of the first series, named Homer.)
+Fake or Fortune? was created by Philip Mould and his producer Simon Shaw, and is presented by Mould and Fiona Bruce.
+It was inspired by Mould's 2009 book Sleuth, after which the programme was originally to be titled.
+According to Mould, Shaw suggested the format after a fisherman brought in a watercolour painting he had found near a rubbish tip to BBC's Antiques Roadshow where Mould identified it as a genuine Homer valued at £30,000.
+(Note: The full story surrounding the painting, now known as Children Under a Palm, was detailed in the second episode of the first series, named Homer.)

-In each episode Philip Mould and Fiona Bruce focus their attention on a painting (or a group of paintings), usually related to one particular artist.
+Since its debut in 2011, the series has investigated the attribution, provenance and authenticity of works of art through archival research, technical and scientific analysis, and specialist expertise.
+In each episode Mould and Bruce focus their attention on a painting (or a group of paintings), usually related to one particular artist.
 They travel around the country and the world, studying the artists at exhibitions, meeting international experts and following local leads.
 Series 7, episode 5 saw the show tackle their first sculpture, a work attributed to Alberto Giacometti.

-The team was assisted by art historian Bendor Grosvenor until a disagreement over his new BBC Four series Britain's Lost Masterpieces ended his involvement after five series in 2016.
-From series 6 professor Aviva Burnstock, Head of the Department of Conservation and Technology at The Courtauld Institute of Art became a recurring advisor and expert.
+The team was assisted by art historian Bendor Grosvenor for the first five series, until a disagreement over his new BBC Four series Britain's Lost Masterpieces ended his involvement after five series in 2016.
+The programme has also regularly featured expert conservator Simon Gillespie (see, for example, Series 4).
+From Series 6 professor Aviva Burnstock, Head of the Department of Conservation and Technology at the Courtauld Institute of Art, became a recurring advisor and expert.

 Together and separately the team investigates the paintings on a number of fronts: establishing the provenance of the piece by working backwards from present day to the time of the work's creation; on a forensic level, with investigation and scientific tests on the materials used to help establish specific time frames; and examining the unique painting styles and quirks of the artist.
 This evidence is then presented to the established authority for each artist to help demonstrate the legitimacy of the work and its possible addition to the relevant catalogue raisonné.

 The team does not always succeed.
-Philip Mould was stated to have considered the Series 4 case of a Churchill painting as one of the most unsatisfactory endings to date, before it was finally authenticated in 2020.
+Philip Mould considered the Series 4 case of a painting by Churchill as one of the most unsatisfactory endings to date, before it was finally authenticated in 2020.

-On 16 January 2025, the BBC announced that they had put the series' tender up for auction as part of their "competitive tender" policy, allowing independent companies to bid on producing the program.
+On 16 January 2025, the BBC announced that they had put the series' tender up for auction as part of their "competitive tender" policy, allowing independent companies to bid on production of the program.